Just Peggy: Plot

 Unable to bear the teasing of his colleagues, hunchbacked musician Peter Wallace leaves for the country.
 He falls in love with and marries blind girl Helen Raymond, who has a beautiful voice.
-They have a baby and Helen regains her sight at the north of her child.
+They have a baby and Helen regains her sight at the birth of her child.
 Once she realises Peter is a hunchback she goes temporarily insane and leaves him, abandoning her daughter at old Matha's with a violin, and taking refuge at a convent.
 When Helen gets better she leaves the convent and becomes an opera singer.

 The daughter is raised as "just Peggy" and grows into a beautiful young woman, and talented musician.
 She is educated at the expense of Frank Leighton, an impresario.
 Peter is brought in to conduct and orchestra while Helen is singing; she seems him and faints but when she wakes up the two of them are reunited and try to find Peggy.
 Peggy winds up performing as a violinist with her old violin; Peter recognises it and she is reunited with her mother and father.
 Peggy then marries Frank.